fabriciopirini/clojure-rest-api/README.md

 }
 ```

-### Sends an action to a robot on desired simulation
+### Issue an order to a robot to attack on desired simulation

 **Definition**